 On February 27, 2020, following analysis of the Company's strategy, the Company committed to an operational plan to reduce overall operating expenses, including the elimination of approximately 31 positions across the Company and other cost-saving measures (the February 2020 Restructuring).
 The February 2020 Restructuring was designed to streamline operations, speed execution of the Company's clinical development of defactinib and VS-6766, and reflect a focused, account-based approach in the field.
-During the three months ended March 31, 2020, the Company recorded an aggregate expense of \$1.8 million, which is reflected in the condensed consolidated statements of operations and comprehensive loss as selling general, and administrative expense and research and development expense for \$1.3 million and \$0.5 million, respectively, for one-time termination benefits for employee severance, benefits, and related costs.
+During the three and six months ended June 30, 2020, the Company recorded an aggregate expense of \$0.0 million and \$1.8 million, respectively, which is reflected in the condensed consolidated statements of operations and comprehensive loss as selling general, and administrative expense for \$0.0 million and \$1.4 million, respectively, and research and development expense of \$0.0 million and \$0.4 million, respectively, for one-time termination benefits for employee severance, benefits, and related costs for the February 2020 Restructuring.